JeremyJones/hotjar-realtime-survey/3_delivery_plan.md

 #### Requirements restated

-This stage comprises the contents of the README file, which re-states the requirements.
+This milestone comprises the contents of the README file, which re-states the requirements.

 This milestone is considered *achieved* on Monday 22 January.

 #### Delivery Plan created

-This stage comprises the creation and approval of this document.
+This milestone comprises the creation and approval of _this document_.

 This milestone is expected 23-24 January.

 #### Architectural design

-The deliverables for this stage are:
+The deliverables for this milestone are:

 1. A file which describes the overall architecture of the solution, major platforms & third-party software, and how the components in each stage will fit together.
 2. Feedback for that plan, incorporated revisions, and broad approval to proceed.